esteeschwarz/ezdrama/README.md

 ## How do I run the EzDrama parser

+Use this [Colab Notebook](https://colab.research.google.com/drive/1RNvRfTUt9ZDSbqS_nXQxzWH9L2GYr48f?usp=sharing) to convert your play into TEI.
+That's the easiest way.
+No coding skills needed.
+Just click buttons.
+Alternatively, you can try [this basic web-app](https://ezdrama.eu.pythonanywhere.com/) (warning, alpha-version, might break)

-Aside from the Colab version mentioned above, there's also an example jupyter notebook [in this repo](ezdramaparser.ipynb).
-Both use the [same code](parser.py)
+Aside from the Colab version mentioned above, there's also an example standalone jupyter notebook [in this repo](ezdramaparser.ipynb).
+Both use the [same code](parser.py) for easydrama engine.

 ## EzDrama Syntax Highlight in Notepad++